Table of Contents

 How to do this?
 The first thing is to meter for the background.
 This way you can expose correctly for it.
 The next thing is to add the external light, just the right amount to ensure that the exposure for the face is going to be on par with the background.
 Ideally, the ambient exposure for the background should be about 1/3rd to 2/3rd stop darker than the exposure on the face.

 Another fantastic time to shoot is the blue hour.
 Blue hour is the narrow 30 mins to about 45 mins window that comes right after the golden hour and before the sky is completely dark.
-The reason it works is because this time of the day produces a stunning contrast between a well-lit couple and the dark blue to black sky.
-Strobes help you get a great exposure for a subject/couple with the stunningly contrasty blue background.
+The reason it works is that this time of the day produces a stunning contrast between a well-lit couple and the dark blue to the black sky.
+Strobes help you get great exposure to a subject/couple with a stunningly contrasty blue background.

 The technique to shoot with softboxes involves pretty much the same techniques that have already been explained above.
 You have to make sure that the exposure is about 1/3rd to 2/3rd stops higher than that of the background.
 There are millions of different lighting scenarios that can be used here.
 These include broad lighting, butterfly lighting, Rembrandt lighting as well as clamshell lighting.

 Portrait Photography Tips and Techniques: How to Create Stunning Imagery

 - Composition – A Word On Leading Lines

 Compositional tips in bits and pieces have been shared in the previous paragraphs, but here are some more specific suggestions.
 Who doesn’t love leading lines?
 Great photographers look for them whenever they can.
 So, why should someone forego them when photographing a couple?

 If you are photographing at a wedding venue find a wall, preferably a white wall or fence which can work as your leading line.
 You can also use a path, a graveled or paved pathway leading the viewer into the shot and the couple.